DevExpress-Examples/asp-net-bootstrap-grid-initialize-combo-box-column-in-batch-edit-mode/Readme.md

     }
     ```

 3. Specify the column's [EditItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.EditItemTemplate) property, add a [BootstrapComboBox](https://docs.devexpress.com/AspNetBootstrap/DevExpress.Web.Bootstrap.BootstrapComboBox) control to the template to use it in edit mode, and enable its [EnableCallbackMode]() property.
-Handle the combo box's [ItemsRequestedByFilterCondition](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxComboBox.ItemsRequestedByFilterCondition) and [ItemRequestedByValue](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxComboBox.ItemRequestedByValue) and filter the data source based on the values of other fields.
+Handle the combo box's server-side [ItemsRequestedByFilterCondition](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxComboBox.ItemsRequestedByFilterCondition) and [ItemRequestedByValue](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxComboBox.ItemRequestedByValue) events and filter the data source based on the values of other fields.

     ```aspx
     <dx:BootstrapGridViewComboBoxColumn Caption="ItemSubType" FieldName="SubTypeID" VisibleIndex="4">